B3Kay/benjaminkarlsson.com/src/posts/How-to-type-faster-100-wpm-in-22-days.md

 - Fast: 60-80 WPM - 70-80th Percentile
 - Professional: 80-90 WPM - 90-98th Percentile

-So if you study a little bit of statistics in University of school you know about the percentile.
-We can assume, but also know that the spread of typing skills probably has something representing a bell curve.
+So if you study a little bit of statistics in University or school you know about the percentile.
+We can assume, that the spread of typing skills probably has something representing a bell curve.

 ![Typing speed bell curve](/asset/blog/httf/avarage-speed.png)

-Typing speed bell curve from [Keybr.com](https://www.keybr.com/)
+This is the actual Typing speed bell curve from [Keybr.com](https://www.keybr.com/)

 Let’s say your average speed is 59.1 WPM; then you are faster than 64.79% of all other people.
 Most people, the average, are somewhere in the middle.
 If you are fast, then you type maybe 80 WPM, making you faster than 80% of the population.
 If you type 90 WPM, you are faster than 98% of the population.

-I did my test, and I was slow—not extremely slow, but slow as a programmer.
+**I did my test, and I was slow,** not extremely slow, but slow as a programmer.

 A programmer types a lot, and on average, they are 10 WPM faster than other groups.
 My speed was 41 WPM when I submitted my job application.
 They didn’t hire me for the job.
 So, I’m right in the middle—average but slower than an average programmer.
 I thought I was fast, and this totally hit my ego.
 The crazy thing is, most people and programmers do not practice their typing speed.
 I asked around and a lot have kind of accepted that our speed was just the way it was.
 Nothing you could really practice, just like reading speed.
 I set out for a new challenge: to increase my typing speed.
 In this article, blog post, or whatever this is, I will tell you how I did it and surpassed the speed of 99% of people in a very short time.